Fox's Book of Martyrs

 As

-soon as Huss arrived at Constance, he immediately took logdings
+soon as Huss arrived at Constance, he immediately took lodgings in a remote

-in a remote part of the city.
-A short time after his arrival, came one Stephen
+part of the city.
+A short time after his arrival, came

-Paletz, who was employed by the clergy at Prague to manage the intended
+one Stephen Paletz, who was employed by the clergy at Prague to manage the

 When